In Citizen Space it is possible to review full responses, 'clean-up' qualitative data and to code (or tag) responses for

 You can copy entire sections of a qualitative answer and can make your own notes in these text boxes.
 These are then exported to a separate column on the 'Download all responses including analyst fields' .xlsx export.
 This article on exports from Citizen Space explains how to access this .xlsx file.

 Tagging answers allows you to draw out themes from responses; to highlight overall sentiment in a response; and to capture other information to aid your analysis.
 For other examples of how some organisations choose to use tags, you might wish to set up tags to capture who analysed the response, or whether the respondent is part of your citizen's panel.
 This article on tagging responses explains how to manage, add and remove tags

-These are questions which are set up when a consultation is built, to be answered by analysts when looking at responses.
+These are questions which are set up when the online survey is built, to be answered by analysts when looking at responses.
 The Analyse Responses section is where any analyst-only questions will appear so that you can answer them while you are completing your analysis.
 They will appear with a light blue background, whereas public questions have a grey background.
 You can learn more about analyst-only questions in this article

 The big, yellow workflow bar